jfengg3/Steam-LoginAutomation/README.md

 # Pylenium
-> A series of automation stuff

-What if you can order the machine to do things automatically?
+> What if you can order the machine to do things automatically?

+Pylenium is my 'study-the-examples' series of automation scripted in python.
+Projects uploaded/released here are examples how certain automation can be done in python using 3rd-party libraries.

-## To do
+## Examples
-* Web-scraping series
+* Web Scraping/Crawling
-* Using Selenium
+* Selenium Automation
-* Bots
+* Creating an AI Bot
 * Many others..

+## Completed
+* Steam Automation